History Remembers Him as the Man Left Bloodied on the Senate Floor. His Legacy Tells a Different Story.

-Preston Brooks left no legacy.
-He died nine months after his day of infamy from a violent bout of croup.
+Preston Brooks left no legacy, only infamy.
+He died nine months after the attack from a violent bout of croup.
 He was only 37 years old.

 Charles Sumner was a man ahead of his time.
 Although history remembers him otherwise, his legacy tells a different story.